md9j/web-development/Axios Bored API Requests/README.md

-# Bored Outta My Gourd
+# Axios API Requests: Bored Outta My Gourd

 A simple web application that suggests activities to do when you're bored.
 This application fetches activity suggestions from the Bored API and displays them on the webpage.
 Users can also filter activities based on their type and the number of participants.